Personal CRM comparison

 Is Resyl open-source like Monica?

 No. Monica is open-source (AGPL-3.0) and self-hostable, which is its biggest strength for privacy-maximalist users.
-Resyl is not self-hosted, but it encrypts your data with AES-256-GCM and gives you per-memory privacy controls and full deletion.
+Resyl is not self-hosted, but it encrypts sensitive data with AES-256-GCM, masks personal details before AI processing, and lets you permanently delete anything.

 Why choose Resyl over Monica?

 Monica makes you log every interaction manually and has no mobile app.
-Resyl captures in seconds on your phone, uses AI to structure everything automatically, and answers natural-language questions about your history.
+Resyl captures in seconds on your phone — by voice, photo, or text — uses AI to structure everything automatically, and answers natural-language questions about your history.

 Does Monica have a mobile app?

 No. Monica is web-only.
-Resyl is mobile-first (Android now, iOS coming), so you can capture a memory the moment it happens.
+Resyl is mobile-first (Android now, iOS coming), so you can capture a memory the moment it happens — even as a voice note or a photo.

 Try Resyl — free on Android